Our programs transform the lives of over 600 student-athletes

 How We Help

-Our student-athlete development programs steer young people away from crime, alcohol and drugs and guide them down a different path.
+Our student-athlete model provides advocacy and programs steer young people away from crime, alcohol and drugs and guide them down a different path.

 We’re 100% redefining the notion of a student-athlete in Oakland.

 of our college-bound students are from low-income families

 increased college readiness

 high school graduation rate

 accepted to a college or university of their choice

 SPAAT students have secured millions of dollars in academic and athletic scholarships.